STP 2019 – now open for applications from Wednesday 9th January at 1pm – Friday 8th February at 5pm.

 - What are the current developments, topical issues?

-3: Values and Behaviour station – you MUST read the NHS constitution and have examples to demonstrate each value from your experience (improving lives; compassion; everyone counts; respect and dignity; commitment to quality of care; and working together for patients).
+You MUST read the NHS constitution and have examples to demonstrate each value from your experience (improving lives; compassion; everyone counts; respect and dignity; commitment to quality of care; and working together for patients).

 Note: These examples do not have to be patient focused!
 You can use examples from University projects or work experience.
 The following examples may help you to understand the context and think about how to demonstrate the NHS values: